Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/1_deploy_infra.md

 1. Ensure you have selected the **Ohio** region.
 This region is also known as **us-east-2**, which you will see referenced throughout this lab.
 ![SelectOhio](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/SelectOhio.png)

-1. Go to the AWS CloudFormation console at <https://console.aws.amazon.com/cloudformation> and click “Create Stack:”
+1. Go to the AWS CloudFormation console at <https://console.aws.amazon.com/cloudformation> and click **Create Stack** and select **With new resources** from the drop-down menu
 ![Images/CreateStackButton](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/CreateStackButton.png)

 1. Leave "Prepare template" setting as-is